basshelal/UnsplashPhotoPicker/README.md

 You can select multiple (or one) image and you can show any image in fullscreen.

-This library will also take care of following ***most*** of the Technical API guidelines for you, however I am not responsible or liable if you do not follow them yourself.
+This library will also take care of following ***most*** of the [Unsplash **Technical** API Guidelines](https://help.unsplash.com/en/articles/2511245-unsplash-api-guidelines) for you, however I am not responsible or liable if you do not follow them yourself.

 See the [Abiding by the Unsplash API Guidelines](#abiding-by-the-unsplash-api-guidelines) section for more details.

 ## Requirements